wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/CommandLineQuickStartWindows.md

 # Command line quick start - Windows

-You can configure Edge Data Store with the edgecmd.exe command line tool, in addition to curl commands and REST calls.
+This topic provides quick start instructions for using EdgeCmd in the Windows environment.
+You can utilize the the edgecmd.exe command line tool to configure Edge Data Store, in addition to curl commands and REST calls.

+You can install EdgeCmd from a Windows command prompt.
+Complete the following to access edgecmd on Windows:

 Complete the following to access edgecmd on Windows: